New proposed cell phone policy would ban electronic devices for grades K-6

 The full proposed policy is available on the NLSchools website here.

-School communities, including parents/guardians, teachers, and grade 7 to level 4 students, are encouraged to share feedback by December 6.
-It is anticipated that a final decision related to the policy will be made in time for implementation upon return to classes after the holiday break on January 6, 2025.
+School communities, including parents/guardians, teachers, and Grade 7 to Level 4 students, are encouraged to share feedback by Dec.
+6. It is anticipated that a final decision related to the policy will be made in time for implementation upon return to classes after the holiday break on Jan.
+6, 2025.